spotlightpa/poor-richard/content/news/2023-01-13-SPLSPECRULING.md

 After talks failed, McClinton had herself sworn in early and claimed Democrats’ 102 wins gave her the authority to schedule the elections for Feb.
 7.

-While still serving as state House speaker in November, Republican Bryan Cutler set the date for DeLuca’s special election for Feb.
+While still serving as state House speaker in November, Cutler set the date for DeLuca’s special election for Feb.
 7. A few days after McClinton’s actions — which Republicans called a “paperwork insurrection” — Cutler had himself sworn in and scheduled the other two elections for the May primary.
 He claimed doing so would reduce confusion and costs for Allegheny County.

 Cutler then filed a lawsuit that asked the state’s appellate courts to reject McClinton’s election dates and honor his authority to set the dates.